-The above graph represents Apple cash reserve by quarter, starting from fiscal Q1 1995 to Q4 2019.
+The above graph represents Apple cash reserve by quarter, starting from fiscal Q1 1995 to the recently completed quarter.
 The company’s total cash reserves consist of actual cash, cash equivalents, and short-term and long-term marketable securities.
-Apple has $205.9 billion cash on hand as of September 2019 – the lowest in the last 15 quarters.
-That’s a notable 2.23 % decline from the previous quarter when Apple reported about $210.6 billion cash on hand.
+Apple has $207.06 billion cash on hand as of December 2019, representing a negligible 0.56% QoQ increase.

 |Source||Apple’s official Reports, SEC Filings|

 |Note||Apple fiscal year – Oct 1 – September 30|